- Vol 1: General - Topics Chapters Overview

 Purpose: This order establishes a national policy to avoid adverse impacts on wetlands wherever there is a practicable alternative.

-Coordination and Consultation: U.S. Fish and Wildlife Service, Environmental Protection Agency, Army Corps of Engineers, NOAA-Fisheries, Natural Resources Conservation Service, state agencies.
+Coordination and Consultation: USFWS, U.S. EPA, USACE, NOAA Fisheries, Natural Resources Conservation Service, state agencies.

 Applicability: All federal programs and projects.